MSCI: Inclusion of Chinese A-shares

-In November 2022, a study by Sheffield Hallam University and Hong Kong Watch identified three major stock indexes provided by MSCI that include at least 13 companies allegedly involved in forced labor and mass surveillance of Uyghurs.
+In November 2022, a study by Sheffield Hallam University and Hong Kong Watch identified three major stock indices provided by MSCI that include at least 13 companies allegedly involved in forced labor and mass surveillance of Uyghurs.

+In August 2023, the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party announced an investigation into MSCI's investments in China.
+The committee concluded that MSCI channeled $3.7 billion into blacklisted entities in 2023.